 Following the breakdown of the marriage, there are usually a number of financial issues to be resolved.
-Understandably, most often a separating couple concentrate on things like the future of the family home, and how any children of the family will be supported.
-However, this leaves out a major part of the matrimonial “pot” which are pensions.
+Understandably, most often a separating couple concentrates on things like the future of the family home, and how any children of the family will be supported.
+However, this leaves out a major part of the matrimonial “pot” – pensions.

-For over 20 years, in England and Wales, it has been possible to split pensions on divorce, but recently published research from Manchester University and the Pensions Policy Institute seems to suggest that all too often, pensions are either ignored or not split fairly by couples during a divorce.
+For over 20 years in England and Wales, it has been possible to split pensions on divorce.
+But research from Manchester University and the Pension Advisory Group in 2019 suggests that often pensions are either ignored or not split fairly by couples during a divorce.

-The conclusion that Family Lawyers have drawn from this research is that divorcing couples need to be helped to have a better understanding of the importance and value of their pensions so that they can make an informed choice that combines securing them both a home, with ensuring that they have some pension income in retirement.
+The conclusion that Family Lawyers have drawn from this research is that divorcing couples need to be helped to have a better understanding of the importance and value of their pensions.
+This will help them make an informed choice that combines securing them both a home, while ensuring they have some pension income in retirement.

-If you are about to separate or divorce, make sure you get proper advice that takes into account pensions and the impact they can have upon your future financial security.
+If you are about to separate or divorce, make sure you get proper advice which takes into account pensions and the impact they can have upon your future financial security.

 At Harold Stock & Co Solicitors we offer a free of charge, untimed initial meeting with a family law specialist.
 There is no obligation to instruct us following this meeting.
-We will outline the options available to you and also discuss the costs involved in the matter.
-To get in touch with Chris Bowen, who specialises in Family Law – the legal aspects of family and relationship breakdown, email him at firstname.lastname@example.org or call 01457 835597.
+We will outline the options available to you and discuss the costs.